 Collector roads carry vehicular traffic into and out of residential, commercial, and industrial areas.
 These roadways gather traffic from the local roads and funnel it to arterial roads.
 Access to adjacent properties is a secondary function of collector roads.
 Collector roads are further divided into major or minor collectors depending on the amount of traffic they carry.
-Examples of major collector roadways in the Town include County Highway M as well as State Highway 146.
-Examples of minor collector roadways in the Town include all or parts of County Highways EF and E.
+Examples of major collector roadways in the Town include County Highways P and SS as well as part of County Highway G. Examples of minor collector roadways in the Town include County Highway B and part of County Highway G.